jabadymandry/github-flow/04-Database/01-SQLAlchemy-Recap/README.md

 >>> quit()
 ```

-Go back to pgAdmin 4 in Chrome and re-click on the thunder ⚡ button.
+Go back to pgAdmin 4 in Chrome and re-click on the thunder ⚡ (or play ▶️) button.
 Hooray!
 You now have two records in the database!

+## About models, migrations and commits

+Since our `models` generate database tables, they are `strongly correlated` to our `database schemas`.
+For this reason, for each model creation/update, we need to `commit` code about `models` and generated `migrations` together to ensure `atomicity` of our functional logic.
+`Ask a TA` if this is not clear for you, this point is `really important`.

 ## Creating our first API endpoint